THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v2.0.0/guides/getting-started.md

 });
 ```

-To switch between www.siteone.com and www.sitetwo.com, change your x-altitude-instance header from www.sisteone.com to www.sitetwo.com using the [ModHeader extension](https://chromewebstore.google.com/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en).
+That's it!
+You can now switch between tenants 'siteone' and 'sitetwo' by switching the x-altitude-instance header between www.siteone.com and www.sitetwo.com.
+When running your app locally, we recommend using the [ModHeader extension](https://chromewebstore.google.com/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en) to change headers.

-see the [multitenancy reference](../reference/multi-tenancy) for more info
+See the [multitenancy reference](../reference/multi-tenancy) for more information.

 ## Config validation